Communities

 Yesterday it had less than five downs, I'm fine enough with most active first if that's what's happening.

-Olin Lathrop‭ wrote over 3 years ago
+Olin Lathrop‭ wrote about 4 years ago

 @Logician: You are apparently sorting by activity, not score.
 This question is at the top because it had the most recent activity.

-KingDuken‭ wrote over 3 years ago
+KingDuken‭ wrote about 4 years ago

 Unless you suggest that Codidact can have a wave of sponsors like StackExchange, I don't expect anyone to make a salary on this website.